-The HRA Business Plan responds to some of the above concerns by increasing investment in Tenant Involvement Services and increasing capacity in the housing management teams to deal with issues of ASB, financial inclusion and engaging with under-represented groups through increasing staffing numbers.
+The HRA Business Plan responds to some of the above concerns by maintaining investment in Tenant Involvement Services and the housing management teams to deal with issues of ASB, financial inclusion and engaging with under-represented groups.

 The Business plan maintains investment in housing stock which allows investment in properties to install insulation, new heating systems etc. which tackle fuel poverty agenda.